krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 applications, and mappings of hostnames onto Kerberos realms.
 Normally, you should install your indivual krb5.conf file in the directory ``/etc``.

 .. only:: use_vendordir

-	  If there is no individual one the dafault one |vendorkrb5conf| will be taken.
+  If there is no individual one, the dafault one |vendorkrb5conf| will be taken.

 You can override the default location by setting the environment variable **KRB5_CONFIG**.
 Multiple colon-separated filenames may be specified in **KRB5_CONFIG**; all files which are